microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-6/solution.md

 Execute the *Invoke-SiteMigration.ps1 -MigrationSettingsFilePath .\\MigrationSettings.json* script.

+> [!WARNING]
-**💥 If you receive a 401 Unauthorized error it could be that Basic Authentication is disabled on the App Service due to Azure Policy enforcement in your environment.
+> **If you receive a 401 Unauthorized error it could be that Basic Authentication is disabled on the App Service due to Azure Policy enforcement in your environment.
 For the current version (June 2023) of the App Service migration scripts this is a requirement**

 ![image](./img/modernize11.png)